Our Heat Networks

 The plant is sized to meet a forecast peak heat demand of 7.6MW and will supply 12,500MWh of heat per annum.
 The plant comprises both biomass and natural gas boilers, with 90% of heat currently generated from a 900kW wood chips boiler.

 Wood chip is produced locally from virgin forest timber which will is supplemented with sawmill co-product and SRC willow.
 Currently around 1,000 tonnes of wood chip is used per annum, saving 600 tonnes of CO2e emissions compared with natural gas.

 For more details on our Hill of Banchory scheme see the ‘How it Works’ section on our website.

 HOBESCO installed a 150kW KWB wood chips boiler within an existing outbuilding and constructed an underground concrete fuel store.
 Hot water is distributed from the plant room to the dwellings via pre-insulated underground pipework.
-Heat is transferred via an Hydraulic Interface Unit installed within each dwelling and provides for space heating and hot water.
+Heat is transferred via an Hydraulic Interface Unit (HIU) installed within each dwelling and provides for space heating and hot water.

 The biomass heat network will supply 120MW of renewable heat per annum and save 100 tonnes of CO2 emissions versus electricity.

 The Barn – arts centre, bistro and sport

 The Barn installed a 100kW wood pellets boiler in 2010 to provide heat to the arts centre and the newly built adjoining Buchanan’s Bistro.
 HOBESCO took over operations of the plant in 2012 and extended the heating network to include a large private dwelling and Deeside Rugby Football Club’s changing rooms.
 Replacing individual oil boilers, the low carbon heating system saves 70 tonnes of carbon emissions per year.